 There are two main types of breast calcification that can appear on a mammogram: macrocalcifications are usually larger than 0.5 millimeters (mm) and can look like dots or lines.
 These are most often benign.
 If you have this kind, you won’t need additional treatment, but your doctor will usually want you to

-Microcalcifications are small.
-On the mammogram, they may look like fine, white specks like grains of salt.
-Microcalcifications may fit into three categories by the radiologist, which may appear on your mammogram report:
+Microcalcifications are smaller than 0.5 mm and usually look like fine, white specks like grains of salt.
+Microcalcifications may fit into one of the following categories by the radiologist, which may appear on your mammogram report as:

 - probably benign

 If the mammogram shows that your microcalcifications are located in an area of rapidly dividing cells, or if they are grouped together in a specific way, your doctor will probably interpret it as suspicious of ductal carcinoma in situ (DCIS) or breast cancer.
 You may need a biopsy based on the radiologist’s interpretation of your mammogram.

 Anything that appears benign will likely not require any treatment.
 It may require some follow-up to make sure it does not develop into something suspicious.

 If you are worried about getting breast calcifications and what they mean, there are things you can do to help you feel safer:

 - Get a mammogram to see if you have breast calcifications.
 Since microcalcifications are small, they can sometimes be difficult to see.
 You may have to get a type of mammogram called a full-field digital mammogram.
 It provides the same results, but makes it easier to see the microcalcifications clearly.

 - Get a breast biopsy if your doctor says that your mammogram shows a calcification pattern that’s suspicious or highly suspicious.